 It’s no secret that Instagram is a great social media platform for creative entrepreneurs to use to grow their business.

-However, with so many creative business owners using Instagram now, it’s becoming more and more important for you to make sure your post will catch people’s eyes as they scroll through their feeds.
+However, with so many creative business owners using Instagram now, it’s becoming more and more important for you to make sure your Instagram graphics will catch people’s eyes as they scroll through their feeds.

-In this post, I’ll show you three ways to quickly create eye-catching Instagram images.
+In this post, I’ll show you three ways to quickly create eye-catching Instagram graphics.

 Skip collages and use the “carousel” feature.

 I used to see a lot more collages on Instagram before the carousel feature was made available.
 People would use them to share several photos at once, for example, to recap their weekend, vacation, etc.